Get Rid Of Fruit Flies

 Clean the drain

 As I mentioned earlier, flies lay their eggs in organic matter.
-Your drains are a big source of organic matter that they commonly will go to.
+Your drains are a significant source of organic matter that they commonly find.
 You can fix this problem by dumping boiling water down your drain.

 Make a trap!

-There are a lot of ways to go about killing fruit flies and several variations of concoctions that will draw them in, but the most important measure that you can take is to keep your kitchen clean and free of food debris.
-If you find that you just cannot get the problem under control, I would invite you to give us a call and we would be happy to help you with all your pest control needs!
+There are a lot of ways to go about killing fruit flies and several variations of concoctions that will draw them in, but you must keep your kitchen clean and free of food debris.
+If you find that you cannot get the problem under control, I will invite you to give us a call, and we would be happy to help you with all your pest control needs!